Board Foot Calculator guide

 When should I use the Board Foot Calculator?

 Use it when your task matches one of these common needs: Estimate lumber volume before visiting a lumber yard.
 Compare rough boards with different dimensions.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know thickness in inches, width in inches, length in feet, and quantity.

 What is the Board Foot Calculator doing with my inputs?

-In plain language: The calculator multiplies thickness in inches by width in inches by length in feet, divides by 12, then multiplies by quantity.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Board feet each = thickness inches x width inches x length feet / 12.
+Total board feet = board feet each x quantity.
+The examples on the page are there so you can compare your inputs with a 1 x 6 lumber example before copying the answer.

 What should I double-check before trusting the answer?